Paralegal: Professional societies

 NALP (National Association of Licensed Paralegals) is an awarding body for paralegal qualifications, recognized as an awarding organisation by Ofqual, the regulator of qualifications in England and Wales.
 NALP offers self-regulation and Licensing for paralegals in England & Wales.
 NALP's objective is to raise the profile of paralegals in the UK and has dedicated itself to the promoting the status of paralegals and paralegal training in the United Kingdom and abroad.
 NALP offers training and qualifications at all levels.
 NALP is a not for profit company limited by guarantee.

 There are various levels of certification and membership according to the level of training, qualification and experience.
 To become a Licensed Paralegal a person should have an acceptable qualification in law, e.g., the Association's Diploma in Paralegal Studies, ILEX, Law Degree or HND (plus a procedural law qualification) or any other qualification deemed suitable, and who can satisfy the other criteria laid down by the Association namely: knowledge, competence, dedication, character requirements and continuous professional development.

 The Institute of Paralegals (IOD) is an incorporated professional body for paralegals in the UK.
 A not-for-profit organisation, they set the competency standards for paralegals and legal secretaries, issue legal qualifications, and support, represent and promote paralegals.

 The National Association of Licensed Paralegals(NALP) was established in 1987 and is the professional self-regulatory governing body for accredited paralegals.
 Access into the profession can either be with a law degree or without.
 Those who are already graduates can take The Post Graduate Diploma in Paralegal Practice (PPC) (similar to the LPC for solicitors).
 Those that have no previous qualification can do the Diploma in Paralegal Studies.
 The NALP is an awarding body regulated by OFQUAL and is also a member of the National Federation of Paralegal Associations (based in the US).

 As a not-for-profit professional body incorporated by guarantee, they were formed in 2003.
 They were granted institute status by the UK government in 2005, with the support of, among others, The Law Society of England & Wales, the Bar Council, Citizens Advice and the Crown Prosecution Service, all of whom recognized the need for the developing paralegal profession to have a representative body.

 Salary

 In the United Kingdom paralegal salaries in law firms can range from around £15,000 in some rural or suburban areas but may reach as high as £60,000 – £80,000 for the most senior in the larger city firms and some PLCs.

-A paralegal can also work as a freelance offering their services to solicitors performing tasks such assisting Counsel at court and taking notes in court and presenting applications to District Judges in chambers.
-They can be paid on a daily or hourly rate earning up to £60 – £260 per day.
+A paralegal can also work as a freelance offering their services to solicitors, performing tasks such assisting Counsel at court, taking notes in court, and presenting applications to District Judges in chambers.
+They can be paid on a daily or hourly rate earning up to £260 per day.